 Related: IS RETAIL ALIVE AND WELL?

 For starters all companies involved, including Target Corp.
-(NYSE:TGTC), Wal-Mart Stores Inc. (NYSE:WMTD), J.C Penney Co.
-(NYSE:JCPC) and Bed Bath & Beyond Inc. (NASDAQ:BBBYC) have all said they either have or would soon launch investigations.
+(NYSE:TGTC), Wal-Mart Stores Inc. (NYSE:WMTC), J.C Penney Co.
+(NYSE:JCPC) and Bed Bath & Beyond Inc. (NASDAQ:BBBYB) have all said they either have or would soon launch investigations.

 It helps that Welspun Managing Director Rajesh Mandawewala has taken full responsibility for the problem.
 In a call to investors Mandawewala said, “Without any ambiguity the fault is on our side and so it is, let’s say, the error is from our side so I guess we have to take responsibility for it.”